huyj2001-ship-it/HiViTrack/README.md

 # HiViTrack

-Official PyTorch implementation of **HiViTrack**, a Hierarchical Vision Transformer with Efficient Target-Prompt Update for Visual Object Tracking (Pattern Recognition, 2025).
+Official PyTorch implementation of **HiViTrack**, a Hierarchical Vision Transformer with Efficient Target-Prompt Update for Visual Object Tracking.

 ---